ThreeSixtyGiving/threesixtygiving.github.io/publish.md

 To get started with 360 Giving, register a publisher [through the online service here](http://data.threesixtygiving.org/user/register) and follow the instructions [from your dashboard](http://data.threesixtygiving.org/dashboard) to create an organisation record.

-This process takes just a few minutes, and in the process you will be able to claim your **360 Giving prefix** which is used to create unique identifiers for your grants.
+This takes just a few minutes, and in the process you will be able to claim your **360 Giving prefix** which is used to create unique identifiers for your grants.

 You can also drop a line to the [support team](/support/) to get their help in registering and getting started.